xyflow/web/README.md

 # xyflow/web

-This monorepo contains everything needed to build and run the xyflow website, the documentation sites for Svelte Flow and React Flow, and our pro subscriber platform.
+This monorepo contains the xyflow website and the documentation sites for React Flow and Svelte Flow.

-Our documentation has always been open source, but now our pro platform is too!
-We hope that other open-source organisations can learn or use it as a starting point if they want to build their own paid subscription platform.

 ## What's inside?